Mission, Vision & History

 HISTORY

 Historically, the Board’s work emphasized the development of a statewide system of professionals specializing in sex offender treatment.
-This foundational work was essential due to the deficit of treatment professionals with specialized knowledge and training of the adult and juvenile sex offender populations.
+This foundational work was essential due to the deficit of treatment professionals with specialized knowledge and training of the adult sex offender populations.

 Therefore, in 1995, the Board contracted with the Special Problems Unit, Department of Psychiatry, University of Tennessee – Memphis.
 The Sex Offender Treatment manual was an outcome of the collaboration which was used for several decades before transitioning from a module-based curriculum to Cognitive Behavioral Therapy.